MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/plan.md

 - **Environment planning:** Are you moving production and nonproduction SAP platforms at the same time or separately?
 Customers sometimes move their nonproduction SAP platform to Azure, creating an environment for learning and reducing risk.
 Once the team is comfortable with the SAP platform's operations and Azure workloads, they will migrate the production platform and workloads weeks or months later?

 - **Platform rationalization:** The most important consideration is how to rationalize an SAP platform's assets; consider how you'll migrate the platform.
 The migration approach will shape the inventory of assets that will persist in the cloud and the work to get there.
 The following options can be considered:

 - Rehost: Use Azure Migrate or a homogeneous system copy to lift and shift the current SAP product/operating system [OS]/database management system (DBMS) platform.

 - Replatform: Combine making heterogeneous platform copy of SAP with a move to Azure, such as when the OS requires this or the DBMS changes.
-This include when an SAP NetWeaver production changes to HANA as aDBMS.
+This include when an SAP netweaver production changes to HANA as adbms.

 - Rearchitect: Implement a new SAP platform on Azure.